 I estimate the model of workers' behavior by the simulated method of moments (SMM).
 The main empirical challenge is to disentangle the underlying distribution of health from the distribution of workers' preferences.
 To overcome this challenge, I build the underlying distribution of health exploiting the Peruvian Handbook of Recovery Times recommendations and the observed diagnoses.
-This approach: (i) provides an objective measure of recovery times constructed outside the structure of the Chilean system, and (ii) does not impose parametric assumptions on this distribution.
-It also allows for an arbitrary correlation between health states and workers' income to capture that wealthier workers tend to have better health and could require shorter absences.
+This approach has two advantages: (i) it provides an objective measure of recovery times constructed outside the structure of the Chilean system, and (ii) it does not impose parametric assumptions on this distribution.
+The empirical distribution of health states incorporates observed heterogeneity across workers: I allow for variation in age and occupation.
+That is, the same diagnosis has age- and occupation-specific associated recovery times.
+On average, older workers and workers employed in blue-collar occupations are assigned longer recovery times.
+In estimating the model, I also allow an arbitrary correlation between health states and workers' income to capture that wealthier workers tend to have better health and could require shorter absences.

-The vector of worker's preferences includes day-specific valuation from time off and compliance costs that capture the risks and efforts associated with extending absences above the time needed for recovery.
-I exploit variation on the day of the week when a sick leave claim is filed as a quasi-exogenous shifter of the temptation to extend sick leave claims.
-First, the excess of weekend-streak sick leave claims informs how workers' utility from a sick leave claim of the same duration varies with the day of the week the claim is filed.
+To recover the distribution of workers' preference parameters, I employ the day of the week when a sick leave claim is filed as a quasi-exogenous shifter of the temptation to extend sick leave claims as the main source of variation.
+First, the excess of weekend-streak sick leave claims informs how workers' utility from a sick leave claim of the same duration varies with the day of the week on which the claim is filed.
 Second, I consider workers with similar characteristics and the same assigned recovery time-i.e., I hold workers' health, age, and occupation fixed-and compare their demand for sick pay across days of the week.
-I compare the share of claims filed for a duration that matches the assigned recovery time to the share of claims filed for an extra day.
-This difference is informative on how costly it is for individuals to ask for an extra day of leave, and crucially, it keeps the incentives for extending sick leave claims fixed.
-These comparisons provide identifying variation to estimate the distribution of compliance costs.
+I start by computing the share of claims filed for a duration that matches the assigned recovery time and compare this figure with the share of claims filed for an extra day.
+This difference is informative on how costly it is for individuals to ask for an extra day of leave.
+I restrict this comparison to claims filed for a combination of durations and days of the week representing a weekend streak.
+For example, I compare the share of two-day-long claims filed on a Thursday with that of three-day-long claims filed on a Wednesday for workers assigned two days of recovery.
+The larger the difference is, the more costly it is for workers to ask for an extra day of leave.
+Comparing these shares keeps the incentives for extending sick leave claims fixed since every combination implies that workers would be on leave through the weekend.
+These comparisons inform the distribution of compliance costs.
+Lastly, to learn the distribution of workers' time valuation, I construct the ratio of leisure to (a measure of) consumption from the claims data.